 Human beings are meant to socialize and interact.
 Yet, the continued infringement on freedoms, endless media cycles, and the stress of job loss are pushing people to a breaking point, and some of the most vulnerable are on the receiving end.
 In an article published by the American Psychological Association after the first stay-at-home orders were announced in 2020, nine major metropolitan cities reported approximately between 20% and 30% increases in domestic violence service calls.

-If the government lockdowns continue and the pandemic rages on through 2021, the problems with increasing domestic violence and substance abuse will likely not diminish.
+If the government lockdowns continue and the pandemic rages on through 2021, the problems with increasing domestic violence and substance use will likely not diminish.
 The support systems can only manage so much, and many people are falling through the cracks.
-However, the support is there, and if you need it, reach out and ask for help—whether through a local shelter, 911, or the National Domestic Violence Hotline 1-800-799-7233, support and help are available.
+However, the support is there, and if you need it, reach out and ask for help—whether, through a local shelter, 911, or the National Domestic Violence Hotline at 1-800-799-7233, support and help are available.

 The Pandemic’s Effect

 At the beginning of the pandemic, experts predicted that isolation, economic pressure, excessive government overreach, and job loss would cause a rise in mental health issues nationally.
 As of 2021, the statistics have shown this to be 100% true.
 Problems with suicide, domestic violence, and drug overdose have increased dramatically because of the pandemic and government restrictions.

 According to the Journal of the American Medical Association, there were considerable increases in mental health disorders since the onset of the pandemic.
 In a web-based survey cited in the article, researchers reported that about 41% of participants said they had experienced adverse behavioral or mental health symptoms.
 One-third reported anxiety and depression symptoms, and these rates were three to four times higher.
 One in four reported trauma or stress-related symptoms and 13.3% said their substance use increased as a way to cope.